julienstroheker/DockerAzureSPN/README.md

 # DockerAzureSPN
 [![](https://images.microbadger.com/badges/image/julienstroheker/dockerazurespn.svg)](https://microbadger.com/images/julienstroheker/dockerazurespn "Get your own image badge on microbadger.com")

-Create an SPN application on your Azure Subscription and attribute the collaborator rights on it.
+Create an SPN application on your Azure Active Directory Subscription and attribute the collaborator rights on it.

 ## Context